-The Student Court is primarily responsible for ensuring that your society's constitution is in line with the "Student Court Guidelines" (hereinafter referred to as "The Guide").
+The Student Court is responsible for ensuring that your society's constitution is in line with the "Student Court Guidelines" (hereinafter referred to as "The Guide ").
 The Guide sets out the basic provisions every society's constitution needs to have before being approved by the Student Court.
-These are just the basic provisions and you and your society can add more provisions to suite your needs.
+These are just the basic provisions and you and your society can add more provisions to suit your needs.
 Please note, however, that we will not review any constitution that does not prima facie - at first sight - comply with the Guide.
 Therefore, it is imperative that you consult the Guide before drafting your constitution and while drafting your constitution.

 How does the review process work?

 When your constitution is finished, please email it to firstname.lastname@example.org.
 Please ensure that it is in MS Word or PDF format.
 Once your constitution is received, we will acknowledge receipt and give you an approximate date as to when your constitution will be reviewed ( we have a "first come, first served" review policy).

 When your constitution is reviewed for the first time, one of two things can happen: